SheppCrafd/AI_Paul/README.md

 # AI_Paul – Your Smartest Minecraft BFF (Built with Mineflayer + LLaMA AI)
-AI_Paul is a customizable Minecraft bot powered by mineflayer and a local LLaMA AI.
-He chats like a real friend, remembers conversations, generates functions, talks out loud, and even helps you code in-game.
+AI_Paul is a customizable Minecraft bot inspired by Kolanii and Emergent Garden.
+Powered by mineflayer and two local LLaMA AIs, he chats like a real friend, remembers conversations, talks out loud, and even re-writes his code when you ask him do do something he doesn't know.

 # Features: